How to Set KPIs

 - no idea how to measure your goals, especially those intangible, qualitative goals

-It’s too easy to take a simplistic approach to measuring KPIs.
+It’s too easy to take a simplistic approach to setting KPIs.

-If this sounds like your experience, then the following resources may be of some assistance (email this page to yourself or a friend):
+If this sounds like your experience, then the following five steps will guide you in how to set KPIs, performance measures and metrics that are meaningful (email this page to yourself or a friend):

 - Step 1: Get very clear about what a KPI or performance measure truly is, and isn’t.